Breeding Location:

 Range and Habitat

-Black Swift: Breeds from southern Alaska south to southern California, Montana, and Colorado.
+Black Swift: Breeds from extreme southern Alaska south to southern California and east to Montana and Colorado, and the breeding range extends south into Mexico.
 Spends winters in the tropics.
+Resident in Jamaica, Haiti, and Dominican Republic.
 Preferred habitats include mountains and coastal cliffs.

 Breeding and Nesting